jaredhill4/pt-wordpress/README.md

 We use [CircleCI](https://circleci.com/) to build, test and deploy our application to remote environments.

 The [White Lion CircleCI dashboard](https://app.circleci.com/projects/project-dashboard/github/wlion) may be accessed by logging in with your personal GitHub account.
 However, only lead/senior developers should make changes to the CircleCI configuration.
-Additionally, It is recommended for senior/lead developers to enable [notifications](https://app.circleci.com/settings/user/notifications) for White Lion projects, so you can be notifed when builds fail.
+Additionally, It is recommended for senior/lead developers to enable [notifications](https://app.circleci.com/settings/user/notifications) for White Lion projects, so you can be notified when builds fail.

 ### Branch Deployments